yuanchen8911/recdemo/README.md

 # Play and Record Demos in Terminal Sessions with Little Efforts
 Playing and recording demos in terminal sessions has never been easier.
-This repository offers a helpful guide and tools for playing a terminal demo and recording it as SVG files using `asciinema` and `svg-term`.
+This repository offers a guide and a tool for playing a terminal demo and recording it as SVG files using `asciinema` and `svg-term`.

 ## Install dependencies manually
 You can skip this step if you have `pip3` and `node.js/npm` installed on your machine.
 In this case, the script will automatically isntall `asciinema` and `svg-term` for you.